App Engine supports two classes of the memcache service: shared and dedicated.

 - Handle memcache API failures gracefully.
 Memcache operations can fail for various reasons.
 Applications should be designed to catch failed operations without exposing these errors to end users.
 This applies especially to Set operations.

 - Use the batching capability of the API when possible, especially for small items.
-This will increase the performance of your app.
+This will increase the performance and efficiency of your app.

 - Distribute load across your memcache keyspace.
 Having a single or small set of memcache items represent a disproportionate amount of traffic will hinder your app from scaling.
 This applies to both operations/sec and bandwidth.
 The problem can often be alleviated by explicit sharding of your data.
 For example, a frequently updated counter can be split among several keys, reading them back and summing only when a total is needed.
 Likewise, a 500K piece of data that must be read on every HTTP request can be split across multiple keys and read back using a single batch API call.
 (Even better would be to cache the value in instance memory.)
 For dedicated memcache, the peak access rate on a single key should be 1-2 orders of magnitude less than the per-GB rating.